Dominic Smith Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 21st in the league.

-- The Diamondbacks' 4.95 team ERA ranks 24th across all MLB pitching staffs.
+- The Diamondbacks' 4.89 team ERA ranks 24th across all league pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs allowed (39 total, 1.3 per game).
+- Diamondbacks pitchers combine to rank 20th in baseball in home runs given up (42 total, 1.3 per game).

-- Kelly (2-3 with a 3.62 ERA and 30 strikeouts in 32 1/3 innings pitched) gets the start for the Diamondbacks, his seventh of the season.
+- Nelson (1-2 with a 6.39 ERA and 19 strikeouts in 31 2/3 innings pitched) makes the start for the Diamondbacks, his seventh of the season.

-- In his most recent time out on Saturday, April 29 against the Colorado Rockies, the righty went six innings, allowing one earned run while surrendering six hits.
+- His most recent time out was on Sunday against the Colorado Rockies, when the righty threw four innings, surrendering six earned runs while allowing nine hits.

+- The 25-year-old has put up an ERA of 6.39, with 5.5 strikeouts per nine innings, in six games this season.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.